plaid/support/README.md

 ##Welcome to the Plaid Support Channel

 Please submit all questions, issues, and suggestions for the Plaid API in this channel.
-Documentation is available at https://plaid.com/v2/docs.
-Docs suggestions are also best made here.
+Full documentation is available [here](https://plaid.com/v2/docs).
+Docs suggestions are much appreciated and also best made on this support channel.

 ###General Issues